 Coconut Oil for Cradle Cap

-Coconut oil is an ideal product for this condition as it can effectively soothe the rough and dry skin and allow for easy removal.
+Coconut oil is ideal for this condition as it can effectively soothe rough and dry skin and allow for easy removal.
 Take a small amount of coconut oil in your hands and apply it on the scaly patches.
 Spread it over the entire scalp with a soft massage.
 Leave the oil on for 30 minutes.
-The skin will become softened and smooth, and by softly brushing the head, all the patches of dry skin will be removed.
-Rinse the scalp with lukewarm water to remove the flakes and oil.
+The skin will become softened and smooth, and all the dry skin patches will be removed by softly brushing the head.
+Next, rinse the scalp with lukewarm water to remove the flakes and oil.
 Regular repetitions will result in a cleansed and nourished scalp.

 Coconut Oil for Diaper Rash

 Eczema is another common condition in babies that can develop anywhere on the skin.
 It encompasses dry spots on the skin that appear red, sore, and can be itchy.
 Although it is not a serious condition, if untreated, it may persist and develop into adult eczema.
 Raw coconut oil can effectively reduce eczema symptoms.

 When babies and infants are teething, they can experience pain and discomfort that can affect their mood.
 Rubbing coconut oil directly onto teething gums can help ease that pain.
-You can also put some coconut oil on a teether to ease irritable symptoms.
+You can also put coconut oil on a teether to ease irritable symptoms.